-Take a step back in time with a selection of old photos and vintage films of Lansing in Michigan.
+Glimpse history through old photos and vintage films of Lansing in Michigan, USA.

 In the winter of 1847, Lansing in Michigan was just a hamlet of 20 settlers, surrounded by dense forest.
 Today it’s Michigan’s fifth largest city, with a resident population of over 117,000 people and more than half a million in the wider metropolitan area.